 Sport climbing era started in the 2010's.
 The bolting philosophy was to make easily accessible and well protected safe "klettergarten" for the new sport climbing generation.
 There is some distance between the bolts especially in the top part to respect the work of earlier generations.
 The central cracks have been left unbolted for highball bouldering and trad climbing.

-The forest towards the Viikki field is natural reservation and protected by law.
-The two caves are also protected by law .
+The forest towards the Viikki field has a restriction of movement and is protected by law.
+The cliff itself became a part of Hallainvuori conservation area on 23.10.2023.
+The two caves are also protected by law.
 The caves date back to pre First World War era.

 Please clean all trash!
 Including your trash and the trash left by others.